Feature #1840

 It would be far better to normalise on write, but that would mean making two passes over the CSV data, or else saving more than one audio file (the first one being temporary).

-#8 Updated by Chris Cannam over 5 years ago
+#8 Updated by Chris Cannam about 6 years ago

 Updated to normalise the audio file on write (with logic in WritableWaveFileModel).
 This should be easier to maintain than the alternatives.